Matheshv98/Kaalen-v1.0/README.md

 * **Fit Reporting**: View a detailed **lmfit** report with best-fit parameters, uncertainties, and R-squared value.
 * **DAS Spectra**: Automatically generate and plot **Decay Associated Spectra (DAS)** from the global fit results.
 * **Interactive Local Fitting**: Fit individual 1D slices with a variety of functions.
 * **Exponential Decay**: Fit kinetic traces with a multi-exponential model.
+Draw on top of the data (click and drag).
 * **Spectroscopic Peaks**: Fit spectral slices with multi-Gaussian or multi-Lorentzian functions.
+Draw on top of the data (click and drag)
 * **Interactive Guessing**: Visually draw initial guesses for your fits directly on the plot by clicking and dragging.

 ---